How Much Does It Cost to Cut a Window?

 While cutting a window through a cinder block is possible, the higher cost may be prohibitive to some budgets.
 The additional work is extensive in this scenario and requires the knowledge of a skilled contractor to accurately assess your individual window renovation project.

-When planning a widow cut through a cinder block wall budget anywhere from one to five thousand.
+When planning a widow cut through a cinder block wall budget anywhere from $1000 to $5000.
 Exact costs will of course be left for the professionals to determine.

 Knowing whether your project will require additional framing, cuts or extra material and labor will help you assess cost and prioritize your budget.
 When installing a window in a brick, concrete, or cinderblock wall the total bill will increase due to the additional labor that will be required to safely and efficiently complete the job.
 As a rule, the more extensive the project is the greater the cost that will be incurred.